top of page

 If you’re not in the west, don’t worry.
 There are other places to take your dog for a run including the Bishan-Ang Mo Kio Park Dog Run in the central, the Katong Park Dog Run in the east, the Tiong Bahru Dog Run in the south, and the Sembawang Park Dog Run in the north.
 These runs are all well-maintained and provide a safe and enjoyable environment for you and your pup.

-2. Enjoy a picnic
+2. Enjoy A Picnic

 Planning a Sunday brunch date with your dog?
 A picnic in Singapore Botanic Gardens is a great way to enjoy the outdoors with your pet.
 This dog-friendly national park is a lush oasis in the heart of the city, offering a respite from the busy streets and a chance to connect with nature.
 There are plenty of areas throughout the gardens where dogs are allowed, so take your time to explore and find the perfect spot.